-The department is housed within the brand new Olive Hands Building where it has two specialist classrooms.
+The Geography department consists of five specialist teachers: Ms Wall, Mr Bottle, Mrs Ellis, Mrs Gosling and Mrs Grunfeld who are all genuinely passionate about Geography.
+The department is housed within the Olive Hands Building where it has two specialist classrooms.

 In Year 7 and 8, students are taught a wide range of topics which aim to create an enthusiasm and love of Geography alongside the development of key Geographical knowledge and skills.
 Students are provided with many opportunities to develop their skills through a range of independent and group projects on topics such as investigating the physical and human characteristics of their local area.